StackVista/stackstate-docs/use/checks-and-monitors/add-a-monitor.md

 {% endtab %}
 {% endtabs %}

-Afterwards, the file can be modified to change the Monitor `parameters` and `intervalSeconds` properties.
-Once modified, the Monitor can be reapplied in StackState by running another CLI command:
+Afterwards, the file can be modified to change the monitor `parameters` and `intervalSeconds` properties.
+Once modified, the monitor can be reapplied in StackState by running another CLI command:

 {% tabs %}
 {% tab title="CLI: sts (new)" %}